- How do I register for classes?

 Many classes in the program build upon knowledge learned in previous program classes.
 These previous classes are called prerequisites.
 If you have not completed the correct prerequisite class, you will not be allowed to register.
 For example, you may not take BMS 23500 (Pharmacology I) until you have completed VM 10500 (Introduction to Veterinary Technology) and BMS 13500 (Physiology I).

 During the course request form process, if you wish to register for a mentorship, there are additional forms that must be completed.
 Once these forms are completed and received by the veterinary nursing office, an override is completed that will allow you to register.
+In order for you to enroll in a mentorship, all mentorship forms must be completed and received by the Veterinary Nursing office by the Monday before classes start.
 These forms can be completed electronically via DocuSign and are available within the mentorship links located by clicking here.
-If you have further questions about mentorships, please contact the veterinary nursing office (email@example.com).
+If you have further questions about mentorships, please contact the veterinary nursing office (firstname.lastname@example.org).

 Purdue University uses Brightspace for delivering online courses.
 Once the term has started, you can access all of your courses by going to Purdue’s Brightspace clicking on the Purdue West Lafayette tile and entering your login and password (this should be the same login and password that you use to access your Purdue email account).
 Once you have logged in, you will arrive on a page that lists all of your courses